 In less than three months the Mark and Ark Mariner Lodges and Royal Arch Chapters (and many of the Other Rites too) responded with such alacrity and generosity that two children were fully funded to receive the attention of the brilliant craniofacial surgeons at the Royal Children’s Hospital.

 The ‘We Care’ Charitable Trust was established and by a continuing schedule of ‘We Care’ Appeals has raised and dispensed hundreds of thousands of dollars in charitable benevolence.
 The work of the ‘We Care’ Charitable Trust remains on going.
 After more than 30 years, the Joint Secretariat continues to conduct the administration of the Mark, Ark Mariner and Royal Arch degrees in Victoria.

 It has been financially beneficial to both Grand Mark and Supreme Grand Chapter and meets all demands upon it with honesty, integrity and efficiency.
 While the Covid-19 pestilence has caused severe strain, the Secretariat continues to discharge its duties to meet the needs and demands of the Brethren and Companions whom it is charged to serve.

 The only cloud on the horizon, and it is possibly a dark one, is the continuing decline in membership across the whole of Freemasonry in Victoria, indeed across the entire Commonwealth of Australia.
 But, with a continuing hope for brighter prospects the Joint Secretariat will continue to provide the Brethren and Companions, the Grand Mark, and the Grand Chapter, with that level of service they have grown to expect.

-Short history written by WLS – 3rd October 2021
+Short history written by Wayne Smith – 3rd October 2021